 Mycoplasma genitalium is a bacterial sexually transmitted infection.
 As a newly discovered STI, it can be difficult to diagnose because it is very similar to gonorrhoea and chlamydia and can occur alongside other STIs.
-Many women who have bacterial vaginosis also have mycoplasma genitalium.
+Many women who have had bacterial vaginosis may also have Mycoplasma genitalium later on.
 This infection is considered to be one of the main causes of non-specific urethritis in men.
 If left untreated, the infection can lead to cervicitis in women, and infertility and urethritis in both sexes.

-Mycoplasma genitalium is easily treatable with a course of antibiotic treatment such as Azithromycin.
-You can buy this medication at euroClinix with a simple online consultation.
+Mycoplasma genitalium is easily treatable with a course of antibiotic treatment, such as Azithromycin or Doxycycline.
+You can buy these clinically proven medications online at euroClinix with a simple online consultation.

 If mycoplasma genitalium symptoms do occur, they will usually be in the form of urethritis, urethral discharge and pain during urination for men.
 An inflammation of the urethra is the most common visible symptom for men.